taylantorunn/dsaYeni/prposal.md

 # Project Proposal: Financial Sentiment Analysis

 ## Objective

-The objective of this project is to analyze whether the sentiment of daily news headlines has a measurable impact on stock market movements.
+The objective of this project is to analyze whether news sentiment can be used to predict stock market movements.

+---

 ## Research Question

-Can sentiment extracted from news headlines be used to predict whether the stock market will go up or down?
+Can daily news sentiment significantly predict stock market direction?

+---

 ## Data Sources

-The project uses publicly available datasets:
-- Reddit news headlines dataset
+- Kaggle News Dataset (Reddit headlines)
-- DJIA stock market dataset
+- DJIA stock data

-These datasets will be merged based on date to create a unified dataset.
+- S&P 500 index (yfinance)

+---

 ## Methodology

-### 1. Data Preparation
+1. Data preprocessing
-- Clean and merge datasets
-- Combine multiple news headlines into a single text column
-- Extract sentiment scores using TextBlob
-- Create additional features (word count, text length)

-### 2. Exploratory Data Analysis
-- Analyze distribution of sentiment values
-- Compare sentiment across market movements
-- Visualize patterns using plots

-### 3. Hypothesis Testing
-- Perform a t-test to compare sentiment between:
-  - Market up days
-  - Market down days

-### 4. Machine Learning
-- Train classification models:
-  - Decision Tree
-  - Random Forest
-- Evaluate performance using:
-  - Accuracy
-  - ROC-AUC
+2. Sentiment analysis (TextBlob)
+3. Feature engineering
+4. Exploratory data analysis
+5. Hypothesis testing (t-test)
+6. Model training (Decision Tree, Random Forest)

+---

 ## Expected Outcome

-It is expected that sentiment may have some influence on market movements, but likely not strong enough to fully explain market behavior.
+It is expected that sentiment may have some influence on market movements, but not strong enough to fully predict them.

+---

 ## Contribution

-This project aims to:
-- Combine textual sentiment analysis with financial data
+- Combine NLP with financial data
-- Evaluate the predictive power of simple NLP techniques
+- Evaluate predictive power of sentiment
-- Provide insight into the limitations of sentiment-based market prediction
+- Highlight limitations of simple models

+---

 ## Tools and Libraries

 - Python
 - Pandas
 - Scikit-learn
 - TextBlob
 - Matplotlib / Seaborn

+---

 ## AI Usage Statement

-AI tools such as ChatGPT may be used for:
+AI tools (ChatGPT) were used for:

 - Code debugging
+- Structuring the project
-- Structural guidance
+- Writing documentation

-All outputs will be reviewed and verified.
+All outputs were reviewed and verified.